The heart of the studio is a Dell computer, with a Tascam US16x08 for the audio interface. Cockos's Reaper is our DAW, and updated regularly. .

-Live room monitoring is provided by Peavey 110HC PA speakers powered by a Roland SPA-60 power amp, or headphones.
-A pair of classic TOA265-ME monitors have recently been added to our mixing setup, and the lows are beefed up nicely by a Yamaha YST-SW40 subwoofer.
-Mastering is done on a variety of speakers for maximum adapatability of sound, but primarily an old pair of Advents.
+Live room monitoring is provided by Peavey 110HC PA speakers powered by a Kustom power amp, or headphones, and a pair of M-Audio BX5 monitors are our near-fields.
+Mastering is done on all our available speakers for maximum adaptability of sound, but primarily the BX5s, and an old pair of Advents.
 These speakers are very neutral, and if a recording sounds good on them, it will usually sound good on any system.

-Our primary vocalist's condenser is an MXL V57M, the first one they brought over from China, and which I think was a loss-leader - it is just too good a mic for the original price!
-We recently added an MXL 992 to the rack, and have been very happy with its sound on male vocals, and as a room mic for acoustic and electric guitars.
-Our first choice for acoustic instruments is a Sony C-535P pencil condenser, which has a wonderfully clear sound on Dreadnought-sized guitars and other stringed instruments.
-An Electro-Voice ND757 is available for spoken-word recording, and works superbly for vocalists singing in lower registers.
-In the closet we also have a Peavey PVM880, a mic I like to use for singer-songwriters to catch both singer and guitar in a very natural way.
-A matched set of Karma K-Micro condensers capture percussion instruments with warmth and depth, and our BeyerDynamics stereo mic is perfect for congas, bongos, and other percussion instruments requiring a good sense of space.
+Our primary vocalist's condenser is an MXL V57M, the first one they brought over from China, and which I think was a loss-leader - it is just too good a mic for the original $100 price!
+We also have an MXL Mogami 992 in the rack, and have been very happy with its sound on male vocals, and as a room mic for acoustic and electric guitars.
+Our first choice for acoustic instruments is a Sony C-535P pencil condenser, which has a wonderfully clear sound on guitars and other stringed instruments.
+An Electro-Voice ND757 is available for spoken-word recording, and also works superbly for vocalists singing in lower registers.
+In the closet we also have a Peavey PVM880, a mic I like to use for singers who accompany themselves on guitar or ukelele to catch both singer and instrument in a very natural way.
+A matched set of Karma K-Micro condensers capture percussion instruments with warmth and depth.

-Our preamps include a PreSonus BlueTube (the two channel model), a modified ART MP1, a MidiMan FineLine, a Behringer Tube Ultragain MIC200, and an M-Audio AudioBuddy.
-We also use a Soundcraft Spirit Folio small format mixer, which has 4 wonderfully musical microphone preamps
+Our external preamps include a PreSonus BlueTube (the two channel model), a modified ART MP1, and a MidiMan FineLine.